HectorMendez/bobblehat/README.md

 <img src="https://cdn.rawgit.com/nathany/bobblehat/master/gopher/stick.svg" width="200">

-The Sense HAT has a tiny joystick control now with an aphabet for a sniffer input.
+The Sense HAT has a tiny joystick control and original this libraryu support that, but for our needs we take the package and now we integrate a complete alphabet like a sniffer input and this result help to us to made our labor, the original request was read an specific keyboard in specific dev/input/event0 for example.

 ```go

 input, err := stick.Open("/dev/input/event0")
 if err != nil {
 	log.Fatal(err)